o216/Med-ETrack/README.md

 ## More info:

-This repository hosts only the Ethereum portion of the project.
-However, you can see the web app associated with it: https://github.com/o216/Med-ETrack-WebApp
+This repository hosts the FitBit and Ethereum portion of the project.
+You can see the web app associated with it: https://github.com/o216/Med-ETrack-WebApp